MaikNoungoua/TicTacToe/README.md

     Finally:
     Clean up the interface to allow players to put in their names, include a button to start/restart the game and add a display element that shows the results upon game end!

+gameController = {
+    check for player1 and welcome him to the game Initialize the board with no markers, only blank spaces --> DONE check game round
+    check player turn
+    received request by player to position marker received request by CPU to position marker check if the value == ' ' --> validate or deny check winning
+}